Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Emergence of Lorentz Symmetry

-for Fourier modes $n_1,\cdots,n_l,m_1,\cdots,m_k \in \mathbb Z^D$, and with Fourier coefficients $\phi_n(t)=\gamma f_n(t)$, effectively describes the scattering matrix element ${_\text{out}}\langle n_1,\cdots ,n_k | m_1, \cdots, m_l \rangle_{\text{in}}$ modulo some overall factors on the Fourier modes.
-The precise formula and the unitarity of this matrix are better understood via the complexification of the Wiener fractal measure in the next section.
-We emphasize that here we are working with quantum fields in Heisenberg's picture.
-According to the analytic structure of the symmetric form of the Wiener measure, the emergent quantum field theory is essentially time reversal, while upon the construction of the Wiener fractal measure over the space of $\mathcal N$-bounded functions we see that the theory admits the parity and the charge conjugate symmetries due.\footnote{However, in \cite{varshovi E-H} we will see that the gravity is an entropic-geometric force that intrinsically respects the time's arrow of the second law of thermodynamics.}
+effectively describes the scattering matrix element ${_\text{out}}\langle n_1,\cdots ,n_k | m_1, \cdots, m_l \rangle_{\text{in}}$ modulo some overall factors on the Fourier modes.
+The exact formula and the unitarity of this matrix are better understood via the complexification of the Wiener fractal measure (\ref {wiener5}) in the next section.
+We emphasize that here we are actually working with quantum fields in Heisenberg's picture.
+According to the analytic structure of the symmetric form of the Wiener measure, the emergent quantum field theory is essentially time reversal, while upon the construction of the Wiener fractal measure over the space of $\mathcal N$-bounded functions we see that the theory admits the parity and the charge conjugate symmetries too.\footnote{However, in \cite{varshovi E-H} we will see that gravity automatically emerges in the Wiener fractal measure as an entropic-geometric force while it intrinsically respects the time's arrow of the second law of thermodynamics.}

-Before closing this section we may wish to have a new look at the physical constants emerged via approximating the Wiener fractal measure in (\ref {weiner6}).
-As we see all these constants depend on either the parameters of the massive fractal norm, i.e. $\kappa$ and $\mu$, or on the structure of space-time, i.e. the spatial size $L$ and the time slicing width $\theta$, which the latter is substantially imposed by the potential exponential function $F$.
+Before closing this section we may wish to have a new look at the physical constants that emerged via approximating the Wiener fractal measure in (\ref {weiner6}).
+As we see all these constants depend on either the parameters of the massive fractal norm, i.e. $\kappa$ and $\mu$, or the structure of space-time, i.e. the spatial size $L$ and the time slicing width $\theta$, which the latter is substantially imposed by the potential functional $F$.
 Actually, $\kappa$ is of dimension $T^{-1}$, hence plays the role of frequency and includes some fundamental information about the particle.
-In particular, $\hbar \kappa$ would provide an important criterion for the energy levels of the particle.
-Moreover, since $\kappa$ couples to the Laplacian term $n^2$ and the fractal mass $\mu$, it would tie the information of fractality within the spatial and the time directions, which leads to space-time being as a unit continuum via the approximation (\ref{cece}).
+In other words, $\hbar \kappa$ would provide an important criterion for the step of the energy levels of the particle in compact space $S$.
+Moreover, since $\kappa$ could be absorbed in the time dimension within the speed of light $c$, and $n^2$ is the Fourier transform of the Laplacian operator,\footnote{As the kinetic part of the Hamiltonian operator} the appearance of the time partial derivative $\partial_0^2$ in the Gaussian distribution merges the space and time dimensions in a Lorentz symmetric way, generating the space-time as a unit continuum via the approximation (\ref{cece}).
+However, it is worth noting that based on distinct natures of spatial and time dimensions in the Wiener process, we deliberately use the terminology of \emph{space-time}, but not \emph{spacetime}, for addressing the total product manifold $X =[-T,T]\times S$ which appeared in (\ref {wiener5}) and (\ref {weiner6}).